Environment | Value natural resources

 To maximize its contribution to a circular economy, ETRMA and the tire industry are directly involved in managing end-of-life tires (ELT) in European countries that have adopted the Extended Producer Responsibility (EPR) system.

 EPR refers to the producer’s full or partial operational and/or financial responsibility for a product, extending to the post-consumer phase of a product’s lifecycle.
-In other words, under this system, the original manufacturer should ensure the waste from the products it has created is disposed of responsibly, in an environmentally sound manner.
+In other words, under this system, the original manufacturer should ensure that waste from the products it has created is disposed of responsibly and in an environmentally sound manner.
 This has led to the setting up of not-for-profit companies financed by tire producers aiming to manage the collection and recovery of ELTs through the most economical solutions.
 A reporting obligation toward national regulatory authorities provides a good example of clear and reliable traceability.

 Wider collaboration